 PhotoReviewer User Manual

-PhotoReviewer is a photo management application for Mac OS X. This manual assumes that you have already downloaded a copy of PhotoReviewer; if not, click here for PhotoReviewer's main page at www.sticksoftware.com.
-It also assumes that you know all the basics of using the Macintosh in Mac OS X, including using the mouse, menus, and windows, and opening and saving files.
+PhotoReviewer is a photo management application for macOS.
+This manual assumes that you have already downloaded a copy of PhotoReviewer; if not, click here for PhotoReviewer's main page at www.sticksoftware.com.
+It also assumes that you know all the basics of using macOS, including using the mouse, menus, and windows, and opening and saving files.

 Right now this "manual" is structured as an FAQ (frequently asked questions) list, because PhotoReviewer is a simple enough app that it doesn't seem to merit a full manual — that would just be a lot of work and would probably be less effective at answering actual user questions.
 We hope this format helps you actually find the answers to your questions.

 Please send comments on this manual to us at our support email address.
 Thanks!

 PhotoReviewer is an application for managing large numbers of incoming photographs.
 Digital cameras make it very easy to take hundreds, if not thousands, of photos; most of those, however, you don't ultimately want to keep.
 Most methods of weeding a large photo collection down to the "keepers" don't work very well.
 Viewing the photos in Preview, for example, is slow, and it's difficult to sort the photos into "keepers" and "rejects" — you have to keep switching to the Finder.
 Importing the photos into Apple's Photos app isn't much better; it's slow, doesn't make it easy to compare photos side-by-side, and doesn't allow for a very efficient review process (partly because you keep having to wait for Photos to "refine" its display).
 There are more "professional"-level applications that do a somewhat better job, but PhotoReviewer is optimized for speed and ease of side-by-side comparison.
 So this is the gap PhotoReviewer fills.